 So, what happens when an 8’ head or lift pump is installed in your 9.5’ basement?
 Well, if you refer to the manufacturers pump curve charts you will find that the gallons per minute that the pump will take out of your home will be reduced by as much as 40%!
 So if your sump pump is designed to pump 60 gallons per hour at an 8’ head, raising the lift to 9.5 feet will cause the pump to only be able to remove 36 gallons per hour.
 This may be the difference between your basement flooding because the sump pump can’t keep up with the incoming water and not flooding.

 In the worst case scenario, the sump pump may not even be able to “lift” the water out of the sump basin!
 Many of the more economical (cheap) sump pumps sold by the Big Box stores fit into the latter category, resulting in an ongoing and aggravating issue even after you think the problem is resolved.

 I also learned that all sump pumps are not created equal!
 Sump pumps are sold and rated by the horsepower that the electric motor generates.
-The smallest on the market is a ¼ horse power and they continue upwards from that point.
+The smallest on the market is a ¼ horsepower and they continue upwards from that point.
 A ¼ hp.
-Sump pump will only suffice in the lightest of conditions with a very small amount of lift or head required.
-A crawlspace that is 3 to 4 feet deep that only sees water during a heavy rain would be an application for this type of pump, but only if the water flow into the sump pump basin is light.
+The sump pump will only suffice in the lightest of conditions with a very small amount of lift or head required.
+A crawlspace that is 3 to 4 feet deep that only sees water during heavy rain would be an application for this type of pump, but only if the water flows into the sump pump basin is light.

 Clay Sump Basin